Geometric inequalities for convex spacelike hypersurface in de Sitter space: Introduction

 in Riemannian warped products, which turns out to be a more powerful tool in the classical isoperimetric problem in the sense that it only requires the evolving hypersurface to be star-shaped.
 In fact, under mild assumptions over the ambient geometry, flow \eqref{flow1}, starting from any star-shaped hypersurface, exists eternally and converges to some coordinate slice.
 Moreover, along flow \eqref{flow1}, $\mathcal{A}_{-1}$ is preserved while the area $\mathcal{A}_0$ is monotone decreasing.
 Subsequently, Brendle, Guan and Li \cite{BGL} investigated the locally constrained inverse curvature flow

 in $\mathbb{H}^{n+1}$, aiming to weaken the convexity assumption imposed by Wang and Xia in \cite{WX}.
 Unfortunately, the uniform gradient estimate along flow \eqref{flow2} is still open in general cases, see \cite{GL} for details.
 As an application of flow \eqref{flow2}, Hu, Li and Wei \cite{HLW} provided a new proof for the main result shown in \cite{WX}.
 In fact, they discovered that the horo-convexity is preserved along the considered flow with the help of the maximum principle for tensor developed by Andrews \cite{BA}.
 Applications of locally constrained flows in establishing Alexandrov-Fenchel inequalities for strictly convex hypersurface in $\mathbb{S}^{n+1}$ can be traced in \cite{CGLS,CS}.
-More recently, locally constrained flows were successfully extended to isoperimetric type problems concerning closed spacelike hypersurface in generalized Robertson-Walker spacetimes and that in $\mathbb{S}^n_1$ respectively by Lambert and Scheuer \cite{BJ} and Scheuer \cite{JS}.
-In this paper, we shall study the locally constrained curvature flow
+More recently, locally constrained flows were successfully extended to isoperimetric type problems concerning the closed spacelike hypersurface in generalized Robertson-Walker spacetimes and that in $\mathbb{S}^n_1$ respectively by Lambert and Scheuer \cite{BJ} and Scheuer \cite{JS}.
+More precisely, as an application of the locally constrained mean curvature flow

-in $\mathbb{S}^n_1$, whose initial value is any closed spacelike strictly convex hypersurface $\Sigma$.
-As an application, we provide a new proof for the sequence of Alexandrov-Fenchel inequalities

-which had been shown by Hu and Li \cite{HL2} in an indirect way.
-Noticing that when $k=n-1$, inequality \eqref{AF-HL} had been shown by the author in \cite{M23}.
-An important feature of flow \eqref{FL-3} is the preservation of the strict convexity.